 Indian Equity markets continue to hover around its all-time highs.
 Many seem bewildered by the market’s response.
 Unlike last year, when the markets collapsed, this time around despite the large increase in cases and deaths, the equity markets for now seem to have tried to put behind any fears.

-• Top 200 million Indians: we may have billion people, but we do not have billion consumers.
+Top 200 million Indians: We may have a billion people, but we do not have a billion consumers.
 For listed corporate India, how the top 200 million Indians fare makes a big difference.
 As savings data shows, the rich and the middle class were able to keep their jobs and also boost their savings in the last year.
 It is reasonable to expect the continuation of the same.

 The expansion of fiscal deficits globally is expected to drive global growth.
 The fact that leading economies like the US, UK and China have also been able to vaccinate its population will allow for further opening up of their economies.
 The strong recovery in global trade and activity levels is positive for India Inc.